Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 12:50 You know, there's a lot of things that are special or, you know, maybe a more common way to say it would be idiomatic, right, or Pythonic.
 I think the use of the underscore is one of these symbols that shows up a lot and they actually have meaning but people coming from other languages don't necessarily know all the nuanced behavior of the underscore or not behavior meaning of the underscore.

 13:14 And so there's this article called "Understanding the underscore of Python" which is kind of a cool title.
 It gives you some examples.
 It says if you write If you come across some Python code, you might see something like for underscore in range 10 or Dunder in itself things like that.
-You see it all the time But these underscores have meanings and they said look there's basically five cases With some sub cases thrown in about when you might have special meaning with this underscore The first one is if you're in the REPL if you're in just the you know, type Python Going to the REPL whatever you type the last value is always underscore Right, so if you call a function and you forget to store its value, you can just say underscore and that's that's whatever that function returned.
+You see it all the time But these underscores have meanings and they said look there's basically five cases With some sub cases thrown in about when you might have special meaning with this underscore The first one is if you're in the REPL if you're in just the you know, type Python Going to the REPL whatever you type the last value is always underscore Right, so if you call a function and you forget to store its value, you can just say underscore and that's whatever that function returned.

 14:00 For example, I didn't know that before reading this article.